Thanksgiving Turkey Reservations 2020

 Whether you are planning your traditional Thanksgiving Feast or looking to create a some new traditions, Fresh Picks has a little something for everyone!

-This year we have selected two incredible local farms to source your Thanksgiving turkey: Our Fresh Picks Farmer Alliance Member: All Grass Farms in West Dundee, Illinois and our good friends at Gunthorp Farms out of La Grange, Indiana:
+This year we have selected two incredible local farms to source your Thanksgiving turkey: Our Fresh Picks Farmer Alliance Member: All Grass Farms in West Dundee, Illinois is Sold Out! and our good friends at Gunthorp Farms out of La Grange, Indiana:

 Main course sorted?
 Skip the supermarket with a Thanksgiving Fixin's Box!